npg70/galbreath-old/people/galbreath-archibald-1800.md

 05/02/1800
 507/.
 Given the first child is also named Neil, and given Scot-Irish naming convention, this looks likely.

+He was a mason according to death certificate and census records.

 There are other children according 1851 and 1861 census[^census-1851][^census-1861]